SnehaJena/Skill-Wallha/README.md

 Tablets: Use grid layouts with adjusted spacing.
 Desktops: Display multi-column sections and wider cards.

 You can test responsiveness by resizing the browser window or using developer tools.

+Flow Explanation

+Entry Point
+User starts at index.html, which is the main landing page.
+Displays skill sections, banners, and navigation links.

+Navigation
+From the home page, users can click:
+Instructor -> Loads the instructors of the website.
+Pricing -> Loads the page with pricing of monthly and yearly membership for the website.

+Styling

+All pages:
+Use style.css for additional custom styles.
+Import Tailwind CSS CDN to handle layout, typography, colors, and responsiveness.

+Assets

+Images and icons are loaded from the images/ folder.